frenchy64/dependabot-clojure-cli-via-mvn/README.md

-# Leiningen Dependabot support via Maven
+# Clojure CLI Dependabot support via Maven

 Unfortunately, as of March 2022, plans have stalled to officially support Clojure in Dependabot.